MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/Change-request-failure-rate.md

 # Change request failure rate

-By default, Dev Proxy randomly responds with [supported error codes](../technical-reference/Supported-HTTP-error-status-codes.md) with a 50% chance that the proxy will intercept a request to Microsoft Graph.
+By default, Dev Proxy randomly responds with [supported error codes](../technical-reference/Supported-HTTP-error-status-codes.md) with a 50% chance to intercept a request.

-You can increase or decrease the likelihood to a higher value or lower value by changing the `failure-rate` setting value.
+You can change the likelihood to a higher or lower value by changing the `failure-rate` setting, for example to increase the likelihood to 80%, start proxy with:

 ```sh
 devproxy --failure-rate 80